Stripping Architecture 2 min read

 - the book "The Geography of Nowhere" by James Howard Kunstler

-Our major critique was focused on the following diagnosis:
+Our main critique focused on this diagnosis:

-In addition to this we concluded the video with the following disclaimer:
+We concluded the video with this disclaimer:

 Affiliated links for the book